-- This week showed a 6.0% decrease in the number of reported cases compared to Week 14, an eighth consecutive week of a decreasing trend in case count.
-There were no reported deaths in Week 15.
+- This week showed a 33.0% decrease in the number of reported cases compared to Week 15, a ninth consecutive week of a decreasing trend in case count.
+There were no new reported deaths since Week 14.
 However, there is a need for a more active mortality surveillance to identify COVID-19 deaths in the community.
 While trends in moving averages for proportional daily case change, case count and positivity yield have declined or stabilized in recent epi weeks, it is important to conduct genomic sequencing to know which variants of SARS-CoV-2 are in circulation since they might change the transmissibility, clinical presentation, and severity of the disease among the population - Identification of duplicated cases is an ongoing activity by the EOC data management unit with support from partners.
 Several duplicated cases have already been identified using a combination of core variables (e.g., name, age, and phone number).
 The EOC will develop SOPs to standardize the process of removing duplicates and replacing them with new cases.
 In addition, the EOC has mandated all private testing facilities to use the MOH approved CIF, although this is currently only happening at Queens Medical Complex and Nojum and still pending at Med Blue.
 Use of this form will allow for duplicate cases to be easily identified using a core group of variables including name, age, phone number, sex, and having had a previous COVID-19 test - Improved quality of data collection on individuals tested with key variables including surveillance site, nationality, age, sex, previous test history, clinical profile/symptomology remains critical to understand and characterize cases.
-The lack of complete individual-level data from some private testing sites as well as from most facilities using GXP testing continues to affect our ability to fully describe the outbreak in South Sudan - Sentinel surveillance sites accounted for 38 (40.4%) of the weekly case tally, although there is potential of some cases (e.g., alerts and contacts of confirmed cases) from GXP sites being misclassified as from sentinel surveillance.
-Contact tracing and alerts accounted for 0.0% of this week's case tally.
-Cumulatively, cases originating from contact tracing (11.7%) and alerts (7.8%) remain important to improve case surveillance in these populations with timely screening/testing of suspects and all listed contacts
+The lack of complete individual-level data from some private testing sites as well as from most facilities using GXP testing continues to affect our ability to fully describe the outbreak in South Sudan - Unknown surveillance source accounted for 65.1% of this week's case tally.
+This is likely due to the absence of individual-level data from GXP sites.
+However, most of the people tested in these sites are alerts, suspected cases, and contacts of confirmed cases.
+Contact tracing and

-- Despite recent improvement in reporting of results from GXP testing sites at sub-national level and the addition of backlogged data, only 9.7% of all confirmed cases have been detected in states other than Central Equatoria and Eastern Equatoria.
-In addition, about 85.7% of all cases have been detected in Juba compared to 14.3% outside of Juba, indicating that surveillance, testing, and reporting need to be improved and expanded in locations outside Central Equatoria - Although there is improved reporting of data from GXP testing sites (they have had the greatest positivity yields over the past seven epi weeks), the data are currently provided in aggregate versus at the individual level format.
-Partners supporting the GXP testing sites need to provide individual-level data for both positive and negative results in order to better characterize the outbreak in these locations
+- alerts each accounted for 1.6% of this week's case tally.
+Cumulatively, cases originating from contact tracing (11.7%) and alerts (7.7%) remain important to improve case surveillance in these populations with timely screening/testing of suspects and all listed contacts - Despite recent improvement in reporting of results from GXP testing sites at sub-national level and the addition of backlogged data, only 10.0% of all confirmed cases have been detected in states other than Central Equatoria and Eastern Equatoria.
+In addition, about 85.4% of all cases have been detected in Juba compared to 14.6% outside of Juba, indicating that surveillance, testing, and reporting need to be improved and expanded in locations outside Central Equatoria - Although there is improved reporting of data from GXP testing sites (they have had the greatest positivity yields over the past seven epi weeks), the data are currently provided in aggregate versus at the individual level format.
+Partners supporting the GXP testing sites need to provide to the EOC Data Management Unit individual-level data for both positive and negative results in order to better characterize the outbreak in these locations